ultimate271/notes/tolkien/ringsofpower.md

 in war and aimed with iron.
 To them Sauron was both king and god; and they feared him exceedingly, for he surrounded his abode with fire.

+## The rise of Gil-galad and Elendil, leading to the vanquish of Sauron in that time

+### Of the events of the Akallabêth and how the affected Sauron
 Yet there came at length a stay in the onslaught of Sauron upon the westlands.
 For, as is told in tile Akallabêth, he was challenged by the might of Númenor.
 So great was the power and splendour of the Númenóreans in the noontide of their